spookygames/gdx-sfx/README.md

 ## Asset loading

-This library is built upon two asset-related classes:
+This library is built upon two asset-related interfaces:
-* `SfxMusic` (a wrapper around libGDX's `Music` instances that implements the `Music` interface)
+* `SfxMusic` (extends the `Music` interface)
-* `SfxSound` (a wrapper around libGDX's `Sound` instances that implements the `Sound` interface)
+* `SfxSound` (extends the `Sound` interface)

 As you may guess, the library doesn't make use of pure `Music` and `Sound` instances but handles `SfxMusic` and `SfxSound` objects instead.

-The main difference between the Sfx- classes and their genuine counterparts is the `duration` attribute.
-In order for all the cool stuff to elegantly work out, the value of this field is of great importance.
+The main difference between the Sfx- classes and their genuine counterparts is the `getDuration()` method and the ability to apply effects to them.
+In order for all the cool stuff to elegantly work out, the duration is of great importance.
 So let's see how to make it work as painlessly as possible.

 ### Automatic (AssetManager)